forrestjgq/lsp/thread/pwpt/pthread1.md

 So why wouldn't you want to use threads?
 Everything has a cost, and threaded programming is no exception.
 In many cases the advantage exceeds the cost; in others it doesn't.
 To be fair, the following subsections discuss the cost of threaded programming.

-<span id="1.7.1"> </span>
 ### 1.7.1 Computing overhead

 Overhead costs in threaded code include direct effects such as the time it takes to synchronize your threads.
 Many clever algorithms are available for avoiding synchronization in some cases, but none of them is portable.
 You'll have to use some synchronization in just about any threaded code.
 It is easy to lose performance by using too much synchronization; for example, by separately protecting two variables that are always used together.
 Protecting each variable separately means you spend a lot more time on synchronization without gaining parallelism, since any thread that needs one variable will need the other as well.

 The overhead of threaded programming can also include more subtle effects.
 For example, threads that constantly write the same memory locations may spend a lot of time synchronizing the memory system on processors that support "read/ write ordering."
 Other processors may spend that time synchronizing only when you use special instructions such as a memory barrier, or a "multiprocessor atomic" operation like test-and-set.
-[Section 3.4](#3.4) says a lot more about these effects.
+Section 3.4 says a lot more about these effects.

 Removing a bottleneck in your code, for example, by adding threads to perform multiple concurrent I/O operations, may end up revealing another bottleneck at a lower level-in the ANSI C library, the operating system, the file system, the device driver, the memory or I/O architecture, or the device controller.
 These effects are often difficult to predict, or measure, and are usually not well documented.

 A compute-bound thread, which rarely blocks for any external event, cannot effectively share a processor with other compute-bound threads.
 An I/O thread might interrupt it once in a while, but the I/O thread would block for another external event and the compute-bound thread would run again.
 When you create more compute-bound threads than there are available processors, you may gain better code structuring over a single-threaded implementation, but you will have worse performance.
 The performance suffers because the multithreaded implementation adds thread synchronization and scheduling overhead to the work you wanted to accomplish-and does it all using the same compute resources.

-<span id="1.7.2"> </span>
 ### 1.7.2 Programming discipline

 Despite the basic simplicity of the threaded programming model, writing real-world code is never trivial.
 Writing code that works well in multiple threads takes careful thought and planning.
 You have to keep track of synchronization protocols and program invariants.
 You have to avoid deadlocks, races, and priority inversions.
 I'll describe all of these things in later sections, show how to design code to avoid the problems, and how to find and repair them after the fact.